 The permanent exhibition of the ECS occupies seven different halls over two storeys and a total floorspace of 3,000m2.
 Combining traditional display methods with some truly impressive state-of-the-art technology, the interactive displays offer a wealth of authentic documents and artefacts, 3D projections, photographs and film footage.
 The narrative it weaves is a long one, beginning with the story of Anna Walentynowicz, the widespread striking in August 1980 following over a decade of tension, and the birth of the Solidarity movement.
 Lech Wałęsa's emergance as Solidarity's unlikely leader is well-covered, as is the Polish-born Pope John Paul II's visit to his homeland, reigniting the momentum of the movement, whose knock-on effect would lead not only PL, but all the occupied countries of the Communist Bloc down a road to freedom.
 In the final two sections, the triumph of democratic elections in Poland leads to the emergence of many independent European nations, as they break away from the crumbling Soviet Union.

 With so much to take in (including the rooftop terrace), allow yourself 2 to 3 hours to view the exhibition comfortably.
-Excellent audio guides are available in Polish, English, French, German, Italian, Russian, Spanish, Swedish and the local Kashubian language.
+Excellent audio guides are available in Polish, English, French, German, Italian, Russian, Spanish and Swedish.
 There are also audio descriptions for the visually impaired and sign language and loops for the hearing impaired; the entire space is designed to be accessible to all.
 One of the Tri-city's most important cultural centres, don't skip this one.